Introduction

 The Legal Mandate: Article 27 of UK and EU GDPR

-Article 27 of both the UK GDPR and EU GDPR explicitly states that non-EU entities that process the personal data of EU/UK residents in connection with offering goods or services or monitoring their behaviour must appoint a representative within the respective territories.
+Article 27 of both the UK GDPR and EU GDPR explicitly states that non-EU entities that process the personal data of EU/UK residents in connection with offering goods or services or monitoring their behaviour must appoint GDPR representatives within the respective territories.
 This role serves as a local point of contact for supervisory authorities and data subjects.

 Why Appoint a Representative?

-1. Legal Compliance: The absence of a legal entity in the EU/UK doesn’t exempt US companies from GDPR compliance.
-The representative is the company’s face in data privacy matters, ensuring adherence to local regulations.
+- Legal Compliance: The absence of a legal entity in the EU/UK doesn’t exempt US companies from GDPR compliance.
+GDPR representatives are a company’s face in data privacy matters, ensuring adherence to local regulations.

 Publishing Representative Details: A Transparency Imperative